KiarashMinoo/ThunderPropagator.BuildingBlocks/docs/BuildingBlocks.Application/Attributes/README.md

-﻿# Attributes
+# Attributes

-Custom attributes for controlling serialization behavior and metadata in RapidStreamer applications.
+Custom attributes for controlling serialization behavior and metadata in ThunderPropagator applications.

 ## Contents